Serpent Column in Istanbul

 Previously a golden cauldron was placed on serpent heads.
 According to rumors, golden cauldron was stolen during the Latin invasion and plunder during IV.
 Crusades.

-Serpent Column during Ottomans
+Serpent Column during the Ottoman Era

 When the city was captured by the Ottomans in 1453, it was believed that serpent heads were enchanted and were protecting the city from dangerous animals; therefore, it was protected as it was.

 According to a rumor, Serpent Column of Istanbul Hippodrome, which was known well and pictured in miniatures until 1700s, was vandalized by a Polish nobleman and destroyed.
 According to another rumor, the top part holding the serpent heads broke off and destroyed after falling into the ground.